sap-tutorials/Tutorials/tutorials/irpa-cai-integration/irpa-cai-integration.md

     !![New Field in Headers](step5-3.png)

-5. Input the header information as below.
+5. Input the following header information:

     |  Field Name     | Value
     |  :------------- | :-------------